QuranSubjects/Mafateeh-AlQuran-ALkareem/README.md

 ### Try some of these features @ www.moslim.com

 # Contributing
-Please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change before beginning implementation.
+Contributions are what make the open source community an amazing place to learn, inspire, and develop together.
+The contributions you make are appreciated.
+The database is still private, we will not share complete dump.
+A mini version is ready for contributing.
+May Allah reward all the awesome Contributors...

 # Acknowledgment